faq-house

 It is usually the option chosen by those people who want the peace of mind of knowing that they will always pay the same , although it may be cheaper in the variable, they do not have that guarantee.
 If you know that you can pay that amount every month for your work, it is the one that will give you the least complications.

 Choosing one or the other option will depend on whether you want to take the risk of not knowing the long-term interest rate or not.
-Normally, the variable rate is usually lower than the fixed rate, but there is no guarantee.

 Back to the rest of Frequently Asked Questions